telent/liminix/doc/configuration.rst

 * enable/disable IP packet forwarding
 * mount filesystems

-(Some of these might not be considered services using other definitions of the term: for example, this use of L2TP would be a "client" in the client/server classification; and enabling packet forwarding doesn't require any long-lived process - just a setting to be toggled.
+(Some of these might not be considered services using other definitions of the term: for example, this L2TP process would be a "client" in the client/server classification; and enabling packet forwarding doesn't require any long-lived process - just a setting to be toggled.
 However, there is value in being able to use the same abstractions for all the things to manage them and specify their dependency relationships - so in Liminix "everything is a service")

+The service supervision system enables service health monitoring, restart of unhealthy services, and failover to "backup" services when a primary service fails or its dependencies are unavailable.
+The intention is that you have a framework in which you can specify policy requirements like "ethernet wan dhcp-client should be restarted if it crashes, but if it can't start because the hardware link is down, then 4G ppp service should be started instead".

 Any attribute in `config.services` will become part of the default set of services that s6-rc will try to bring up.
 Services are usually started at boot time, but **controlled services** are those that are required only in particular contexts.
 For example, a service to mount a USB backup drive should run only when the drive is attached to the system.
-Liminix currently implements two kinds of controlled service:
+Liminix currently implements three kinds of controlled service:

 * "uevent-rule" service controllers use sysfs/uevent to identify when particular hardware devices are present, and start/stop a controlled